swiftsolves-msft/kql/externaldata/README.md

 https://swiftsolvesblog.blob.core.windows.net/images/genstoragectxkql-ps1-animation.gif

 FUTURES:
-1. Build a .ps1 script to enter table name, dates to start and stop to lookup, and storage account where stored.
-Script then enumerates and generates SAS signatures for each .json blob.
-Script then will print and generate the specific KQL query to use.

-2. create parallelism in script to improve performance.
+1. create parallelism in script to improve performance.

-3. Additional function to then prompt for a custom kql query input after the externaldata lookup and execute kql query and export results in a csv format.
+2. Additional function to then prompt for a custom kql query input after the externaldata lookup and execute kql query and export results in a csv format.

-4. error handling for schema not found - create generic kql query instead
+3. error handling for schema not found - create generic kql query instead

-5. allow script as a parameter to output into a choosen file directory, could be ran on windows or linux.
+4. allow script as a parameter to output into a choosen file directory, could be ran on windows or linux.

+5. create a Azure Sentinel Notebook to lookup Sentinel incident then prompt to look up historical dates and bring data back into notebook for searching purposes

+6. create a similar option with ADX cluster - a script to generate the database, pull schema in, and bring the data into the ADX cluster database.